UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

    or by using the Run button in VSCode.

    You should see the sine wave plot displayed as a graph in a web browser.
-You can use the bottons in this to zoom in, and so on, to explore the plot
+You can use the buttons in this to zoom in, and so on, to explore the plot

    .. figure:: ./images/sine_wave.png
       :width: 500